Banor per Marevivo

 At the end of the day more than 300 kilos of waste were collected, mostly plastic.

-Banor supported the remove of an abandoned fishing nets on the seabed of the Isola del Giglio.
+Banor supported the removal of an abandoned fishing net on the seabed of the Isola del Giglio.
 Fishing gear is the largest source of marine waste all over the world and represents the toughest threat marine biodiversity.

 “BLU AL PLURALE” WEBINAR – WORLD OCEANS DAY 2020